apalache-mc/apalache/docs/adr/001rfc-types.md

 Everybody has a different opinion here.
 I agree that it would be cool to use the native TLA+ constructs to express types.
 My initial approach, in which types are specified as strings over the [type grammar](#typesAsStrings), may be seen as a hack.
 However, it clearly distinguishes TLA+ from types, which has some merits.
-The biggest problem I personally have with TLA+ is that it mixes a lot of good and interesting concepts in a uniform logic soup.
-After I have learned how to separate potatoes from beans in that soup, I started to appreciate TLA+ :-)

 <a name="typesAsTypeOk"></a>
 ### 1.1.
 TypeOK syntax